 Watching your 401(k) account balance drop can be disappointing and terrifying.
 You may feel anxious and upset about the decisions you’ve made, the state of the world, and your ability to reach your long-term goals.
-But before you react, review the big picture to gain insight into what might be happening and if it’s something you need to take action on, or not.
+But before you react, review the big picture to gain insight into what might be happening and if it’s something you need to take act on, or not.

 Is This Normal?

 Although the markets have generally risen over time, stocks lose money almost every year—at least temporarily.

 Since 1979, the U.S. stock market has fallen from its intra-year highs by about 14% (on average) every year.
 Still, the market ended up with positive returns in roughly 83% of those years.
 Temporary losses in the stock market are an unpleasant aspect of investing for growth, but a downturn doesn’t necessarily signal that your investment goals are shattered.